 SAN-FRANCISCO-STAIRWAYS-URBAN-HIKE-COIT-TOWER-NORTH-BEACH-TELEGRAPH-HILL

-Easily done in a full day, this 3.8-mile incredibly scenic walk is a must if you have an extra full day in San Francisco.
+This incredibly scenic walk can be easily done in a full day, but it is a must if you have an extra full day in San Francisco.

 B. Open Space for Bay Views